ignatiusmb/mauss.dev/workspace/content/routes/curated/notes-bash/+article.md

 cp -al /path/to/source /path/to/destination
 ```

-`Find method`, it quickly finds your desired file or directory with many additional functionalities.
+`find`, it quickly finds your desired file or directory with many additional functionalities.
 It could do many things such as

 - Search for empty files or directories
 - Search files and directories with specific hard link counts